 During 2022, Algoma and Furetank AB of Sweden established a joint venture named FureBear, which entered into an agreement to construct eight dual-fuel product tankers.
-The tankers will be constructed at China Merchants Jinling Shipyard in Yangzhou, China, with delivery expected between 2023 and 2025.
+The tankers will be constructed at China Merchants Jinling Shipyard in Yangzhou, China, with delivery expected between 2024 and 2026.

-In July, 2022, the Company acquired the Birgit Knutsen as a potential future replacement vessel for its domestic tanker fleet.
-The vessel operated under a bare boat charter in international markets throughout 2022.
+In July, 2022, the Company acquired the Birgit Knutsen, now named the Algoluna, as a potential future replacement vessel for its domestic tanker fleet.
+The vessel operated under a bareboat charter in international markets throughout 2022 and joined the domestic product tanker fleet in 2023.